dhanushcrueiso/Machine-Learning/README.md

 # Machine-Learning
-The dataset is also in the repo along with the code
+The dataset is taken from a peer online who is also working for a prediction model.